Author: Jacqueline Carey Series: AGENT OF HEL SERIES

 Daisy's long-time BFF, Jennifer (Jen) Cassopolis, is really her only friend and confidante, and she knows all the details of Daisy's heritage.
 Another friendly character from Daisy's childhood is the beautiful and glamorous Lurine Hollister, a lamia who grew up in Pemkowet and lived in the same trailer court as Daisy and her mother, where she became Daisy's part-time baby sitter and confidante.
 Lurine eventually became a B-movie star and married a rich man who subsequently died, after which she moved back to Pemkowet, bought a mansion, and now lives a relatively reclusive life.

 Daisy's long-time, unrequited love interest—actually, a childhood crush—is Cody Fairfax, an in-the-closet werewolf who is a Pemkowet police officer.
-Cody nicknames Cody "Officer Down-low" and contents herself with worshipping him from afar.
+Daisy nicknames Cody "Officer Down-low" and contents herself with worshipping him from afar.

 The tourist business is extremely important in Pemkowet as summer visitors flock into town looking for photo ops with supernaturals.
 Excitement peaks when naiads are sighted in the river and fairies are glimpsed in the woods.
 Naturally enough, the Pemkowet Visitors Bureau (PVB) tries to maintain a peaceful coexistence between the humans and the supernaturals.
 The citizens of near-by towns, however, are not so friendly towards supernaturals, viewing them as satanic abominations or worse.

-Carey has also written two historical fantasy series: KUSHIEL'S LEGACY and THE SUNDERING.
+MORE WORKS BY THIS AUTHOR: Carey has written two historical fantasy series: KUSHIEL'S LEGACY and THE SUNDERING.
 She has also written the dystopian fantasy duology, SANTA OLIVIA.
 Click HERE to read my review of SANTA OLIVIA.

-Carey has also written two historical fantasy series: KUSHIEL'S LEGACY and THE SUNDERING.
+MORE WORKS BY THIS AUTHOR: Carey has written two historical fantasy series: KUSHIEL'S LEGACY and THE SUNDERING.
 She has also written the dystopian fantasy duology, SANTA OLIVIA.
 Click HERE to read my review of SANTA OLIVIA.

 As the first book opens, Pemkowet's citizens and tourists are enjoying a peaceful summer evening until the body of a male college student is found drowned in the river, with evidence pointing towards eldritch involvement.
 The police chief assigns Cody and Daisy to investigate in the usual police procedural manner, and the clues lead them to the local ghoul community, which is led by a new guy in town: Stefan Ludovic, a tall, dark, and pale-but-sexy biker-type guy to whom Daisy is immediately attracted, and vice versa.
 In this world, ghouls were formerly humans who died at the height of passion and were then rejected by both Heaven and Hell.
 They are immortal beings who survive by drinking the emotions of others.